rspec/rspec-rails/README.markdown

     end

-These generators should all live in lib/generators/rspec and the classes should be declared as Rspec::Generators::MyFancyRoutingSpecsGenerator, and so on.
+These generators should all live in lib/generators/rspec and the classes should be declared as `Rspec::Generators::MyFancyRoutingSpecsGenerator`, and so on.
 Make copies of the ones from this git repo to use as templates.

 ### Autotest